35-Hour Mediation training

 “The course exceed my expectations.
 The design and delivery are top notch, and I have a new level of skill as a listener, coach, and facilitator.”

 "The course was well designed, and helped me understand much more about myself and the process.”

 “The training staff could not be better; I feel I was able to ‘trust the process’ because I had faith and confidence in the quality of the training staff.”

 “I thought the intellectual quality of the presentations was first rate.

 “The team teaching environment kept the sessions exciting and fast paced.”

 how do i serve as a mediator after the training?

-Participants who want to serve as a volunteer mediator with MetroWest Mediation Services must apply to the practicum program after the training.
-The practicum program is a series of supervised observations and co-mediations with an experienced mediator.
-The practicum provides an opportunity for you to experience actual mediations in a court setting and receive mentorship to improve your skills and ability as a mediator.
-With a limited staff, we typically only accept 4-6 people to the practicum program each year.
+Participants who want to serve as a volunteer mediator with MetroWest Mediation Services apply to the practicum program after the training.
+The practicum program is a series of supervised observations and co-mediations in court with an experienced mediator.
+The practicum provides an opportunity for participants to experience actual mediations in a court setting and receive mentorship to improve skills and ability as a mediator.
+We typically accept around 3-5 people to the practicum program each year.
 Preference is given to those who have completed the MetroWest Mediation 35-hour training (as opposed to those who have done the training at another center.)

-We'd be happy to answer any questions you have about the training.
-Please call Seth or Deepika at 508-872-9495.
+We are happy to answer any questions you have about the training - please contact us.